1. Warm up activity:

 4. Complete the table below with Information given In the text Use no more than three words and/or numbers in each of the blank spaces.

-Scientific advancements in the last fifty years
+the last fifty years

 When